wow, haiti cherie i love you!!

 Fine, Let's not get carried away.
 We have to be mindful of the kidnappers...

 In any events, Haiti, I love you.
-JOYEUX NOEL ET BONNE ANNEE.Back to Comments List
+JOYEUX NOEL ET BONNE ANNEE.Return to Message List

 Kidnapping is because we don't create jobs for the Haitian people and it is a political device used to bring the Haitian Army back to protect the wealth of the rich.
 They are financed by several political and economic groups of Haiti such as CIA, Ha more »

 Hot Haiti Topics During Martelly Administration

 - Haiti Open for Business